ddrr1337/eyeOracle_public/README.md

 Important.- set up a gasLimit for the nodes on fulfill() callback, in .env file.

 ## Summary
 This is a minimalist implementation of Chainlink's services that uses nodes sequentially rather than in parallel, as Chainlink does.
-This approach avoids the known issue of Chainlink calling APIs with a POST request.
+This approach avoids the known issue of Chainlink multi calling APIs with a POST request.

 I understand that this might be a complex project with too many variables.
 If you wish, you can contact me at [linkedin](https://www.linkedin.com/in/agustin-gonzalez-ribas-71146b12a/)